wallymathieu/assertfail/_posts/2019-01-06-Choose-your-own-adventure-in-fsharp.md

 In order to write beautiful F# you should first learn to follow the [F# design guidelines](http://fsharp.org/specs/component-design-guidelines/).

 Take it easy, let it sink in.
 Some of the guideline suggestions are in line with what you already know when it comes to programming.
 Once you have learned the guidelines, you can use your [poetic license](https://en.wikipedia.org/wiki/Artistic_license) to bend the rules.
+There is also an excellent source of knowledge about functional programming called [F# for fun and profit](https://fsharpforfunandprofit.com).

 ## Overlap of c# and f# coding